Quelling Insurrection : Lethal Force, Human Rights and the Laws of War

 Full Description

 Revisiting the law provides the opportunity to reassess the benefits and risks of the existing paradigms and consider how applying the provision permitting the use of lethal force in quelling an insurrection would affect them.
-The book concludes that it offers a middle way based on the existing law, but it requires wider recognition and development by the courts and governments in order to achieve a more appropriate balance between human rights and collective security.
+The book concludes that it offers a middle way based on the existing law, but it requires wider recognition and development in order to achieve a more appropriate balance between human rights and collective security.

 Contents